 What Is Gastric Bypass Surgery?

-Combined, this allows you to lose a significant amount of weight.
-Gastric bypass surgery isn’t for someone just looking to shed a few pounds; it’s geared toward those who need to dramatically decrease their body mass index (BMI) and are suffering from obesity-related health concerns.
+Gastric bypass surgery isn’t for patients who are looking to shed a few pounds; it’s geared towards those who need to dramatically decrease their body mass index (BMI) and who are suffering from obesity-related health concerns.

 Is Gastric Bypass Right for You?